dhis2/reference-org-unit-sync/README.md

 # Support

 Questions or feedback about this reference implementation can be posted on the [DHIS2 Community of Practice](https://community.dhis2.org/).
-Code contributions in the form of [pull requests](https://github.com/dhis2/reference-org-unit-sync/pulls) are more than welcome.
+Contributions in the form of [pull requests](https://github.com/dhis2/reference-org-unit-sync/pulls) are more than welcome.